-Utility installation - bringing in new gas, sewer, water, storm and power to the new school will require trenching into the adjacent streets.
-We plan to do this work during the summer of 2017 when no students or staff are on site so as not to disrupt ongoing school activities.
+Site utility installation - Bringing in new utilities to the new, larger school will require trenching outside the new building envelopes/construction work space.
+In order to avoid school disruptions, we plan to do this work during the summer of 2017 when students/staff are off site.